© 2018 Miraculo Inc. All Rights Reserved

 There are of course, other causes linked to specific illnesses, other conditions and certain medications.

-CBD, and medical cannabis as a whole plant, have been shown in multiple studies to be effective in treatment of many different issues that may cause headaches.
-Mood disorders, joint and muscle pain, insomnia, blood pressure, glaucoma, inflammation, the list is pretty long.
-Some areas have more indepth research supporting these claims than others.
-But the volume of medical and biological research into the uses of cannabinoids in the body is increasing ever-faster each year as it becomes more accepted.
+CBD (Cannabidiol) and medical cannabis have been shown in multiple studies to be effective in treatment of many different contributing symptoms that may cause headaches.
+Mood disorders, joint and muscle pain, insomnia, blood pressure, glaucoma, inflammation, the list goes on.
+Some areas have more in-depth research supporting these claims than others, but the volume of medical and biological research into the uses of cannabinoids (CBD/CBN/THC) in the body is increasing each year as the use of cannabis based treatments become more accepted.